This work had so far three iterations:

 Seoul: Installation at SeMA Nanji.
 June 2017.

-Read more here . (scroll down for English).
+Read more here .
+(Korean, scroll down for English).

 Los Angeles: Visual Artists Group Hollywood, Nov.
 2017.

-Read more here. (background info, contracts with participants and more).
+Read more here.
+(Background information, contracts, and more).

 CORDUENE MEDITATION SITE: Meditating on the meaning of territory, nationhood and the trauma of the self, Shamriz re-imagines a 5th century Kurdanaye religious site for healing and appropriates it for contemporary setting within an art gallery.
 This parallel duality of irony and spirituality is a site-specific variation on the artist’s idiosyncretic cinematic language that often combines these two contradictory elements within the framework of a performative experience.
 It alludes to travel bans, globalization and surveillance while conveying spiritual simplicity.
 The visitor signs a contract to avoid witnesses and the truthful sharing of their experience (The only permitted and possible account of the visit is a false one).
 In addition, a set of three rules determines who is eligible to enter the territory – a person who hadn’t committed murder in the last three years, physical assault in the last month and who hasn’t been in the area of the Western Roman Empire.